AdaCore/spark2014/lrm/source/lexical-elements.rst

 --------------

 |SPARK| has the same set of reserved words as Ada 2012.
 Owing to language restrictions, the
-following set of reserved words are never used in the |SPARK| part of a program.
+following reserved words are never used in the |SPARK| part of a program.

 **abort**,
 **accept**,